Comprehensive Surveillance Strategies for Enhanced Security

 Analysis

-The evaluation phase is centered around data analysis.
-Organizations need to focus on extracting actionable insights from the collected data to inform future security measures.
+The evaluation phase is centred around data analysis.
+Organisations need to focus on extracting actionable insights from the collected data to inform future security measures.

 Using advanced analytics tools can help identify patterns.
-For instance, recognizing that 60% of incidents happen during specific hours can allow organizations to adjust their resources accordingly.
+For instance, recognising that 60% of incidents happen during specific hours can allow organisations to adjust their resources accordingly.

 Reporting

-Once data is analyzed, the next step is effective reporting.
-Detailed reports should summarize key findings and offer actionable recommendations to stakeholders.
+Once data is analysed, the next step is effective reporting.
+Detailed reports should summarise key findings and offer actionable recommendations to stakeholders.

 Such reports not only clarify the value of surveillance efforts but also help inform necessary actions.
 Transparency in reporting fosters accountability and ensures stakeholders understand the implications of surveillance data.